descostesn/chromglycomethods/figure1/A/README.md

 ### ATAC-seq

-This pipeline was kindly provided by Charles Girardot from EMBL [GBCS](https://www.embl.org/groups/genome-biology-computational-support/).
+The Galaxy workflow [OGlcNac_ATAC_Seq-PEmm10](others/Galaxy-Workflow-OGlcNac_ATAC_Seq-PEmm10.ga) was kindly provided by Charles Girardot from EMBL [GBCS](https://www.embl.org/groups/genome-biology-computational-support/).
+The .ga file can be imported in your own galaxy account.

 Adapters and low quality reads were removed with trim-galore v0.4.3: `trim_galore --phred33 --output_dir ./ --paired input_1.fastq.gz input_2.fastq.gz`